 You can also look through experiences that you shared with your friend, or that you know your friend has taken part in.
 For example, if you lost touch after high school, you can look up the school on Facebook, and then look through people who’ve stated that they went to that school.
 Get creative; you never know what you’ll find.

 Look for Childhood Friends on Search Engines

 Do you remember your friend’s full name, especially nicknames or middle names?
 If you have a full name for the person you’re looking for, you can look through search results on Google, Bing, Yahoo, and so forth to see if you can find anything.

 If you’re fairly young and grew up using the internet, you may want to search for some old usernames you remember him or her having back when you were still in contact.
 Many people stick with the same usernames across multiple platforms.

-The best advice to take away from looking for a friend on search engines is to use search criteria that’s as specific as possible.
+The best advice to take away from looking for a childhood friend on search engines is to use search criteria that’s as specific as possible.
 Do you remember a specific nickname your friends called this person?
 Try looking up that nickname.
 What was the name of the town where the two of you met and became friends?
 Search for a name in combination with the town’s name.
 Having other associated information you can look up can really help narrow down your results, which can be especially useful if your friend’s name is fairly common.